| Kingslee MacLean-Davies, 21, hammers a football

 terraces round the corner door.
 He resolved to change all that.
 ‘It’s

 crazy that you can live so close and be worlds apart!’
+He shares the starry self-assurance, penetrating intelligence

 and luminous good looks that lifted his sister Naomi MacLean Davies